Seating

 SKID

-Design as a reinvention of an architype.
+Design as a reinvention of the original form.
 You may think you have seen this chair before, but you haven‘t.
-BRUNE has made it its task to re-define this type of cantilever chair in its classic version.
-The cantilevered backrest is a novelty which did not yet exist in classic modern design.
+BRUNE® has made it its task to redefine this type of cantilever chair in its classic version.
+The cantilevered backrest is a novelty that did not yet exist in classic modern design.
 Innovative technical solutions were applied to fasten all upholstered parts invisibly.
-High quality materials, supreme craftsmanship as well as superior cushioning technology ensure a long product life and fulfill the highest demands in terms of aesthetics and sustainability.
-SKID is available to be stackable and non-stackable.
+Another special feature is the double-swing effect of the chair, resulting from the cantilevered front tube and the self-supporting seat.
+High-quality materials, supreme craftsmanship as well as superior cushioning technology ensure a long product life and fulfill the highest demands in terms of aesthetics and sustainability.
+Complete recycling of the product is possible, but not to be expected due to its long life expectancy.

 Downloads